heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 [picocli](https://picocli.info/) to process files.

 The CLI will take an input file and an output file as arguments.
-It will also take the input file encoding and the output file encoding as optional arguments (the default will be UTF-8).
+It will also take optional arguments such as the input file encoding and the output file encoding (the default will be UTF-8 for example).
 The CLI will process the input file and write the result in the output file.
 It will display a message on success and a message on failure.

 You have the freedom to define what the CLI will do.
 You can be creative!
-For example, you can choose to copy the input file to the output file, to convert the input file to lowercase/uppercase, convert a PNG to JPEG, etc. If you do not have any idea, come to see us and we can give you some ideas.
+For example, you can choose to transform the the input text file to the output text file (uppercase/lowercase/find/replace/count number of words/etc.), to convert a PNG to JPEG, add metadata to existing TIFF files, etc. If you do not have any idea, come to see us and we can give you some ideas.

 Multiple groups can choose the same processing and you can share your methodology but please do not copy/paste code from other groups.